mlanza/ai-literacy/201/14-sops-as-a-runtime.md

 AI doesn’t just let you divide work into tasks.
 It lets you **design processes** that would’ve been too costly or complicated before.
 That’s a shift every team—large or small—should be thinking about.

-As W. Edwards Deming put it, *“If you can’t describe what you are doing as a process, you don’t know what you’re doing.”*
+> *“If you can’t describe what you are doing as a process, you don’t know what you’re doing.”* — W. Edwards Deming

-> *“A bad system will beat a good person every time.”* — Deming

 That applies to AI too.
 If the system isn’t sound—if the specs are vague, or the stages aren’t defined—you’ll get unpredictable results, no matter how capable the AI is.
 What changes everything is **deliberate process design**, using AI as a teammate at each stage.